Nonlinear cascaded quantum network with giant emitters

+Chiral quantum optics is central to developing scalable quantum networks, yet existing approaches rely predominantly on linear single-photon regimes.
+It remains unclear how to generate directional multiphotons.
+Here we show that giant emitters coupled to nonlinear quantum optical baths enable tunable directional correlated photons, revealing a mechanism for multiphoton directional emission.
+We demonstrate that the propagation phases of correlated photons, together with the coupling phases of giant emitters, can generate destructive interference in one direction while enhancing emission in the opposite direction, making directionality fully tunable.
+Building on this mechanism, we introduce a nonlinear cascaded quantum network paradigm mediated by “correlated flying qubits”, providing a configurable building block enabling distinct many-body applications beyond linear unidirectional setups.
+These results reveal a rich landscape for engineering multiphoton propagation and correlations through interference in giant emitter–nonlinear bath architectures, offering pathways for quantum networks and strongly correlated light–matter platforms.

-\textit{Introduction.}---Chiral quantum optics, where photons can be routed without information backflow, is a prerequisite for communication protocols in a scalable quantum network~\cite{Cirac1997, Mitsch2014, Pichler2015, Bliokh2015a, Sllner2015, Lodahl2017, Barik2018, Ozawa2019, Bernardis2023, Maffei2024}.
-Directional photons (serving as flying qubits) can connect remote nodes deterministically and underpin unique applications beyond conventional bidirectional networks~\cite{Kimble2008, Stannigel2010, Stannigel2011, Stannigel2012, Northup2014, Mahmoodian2017, Vermersch2017, Xiang2017, Calajo2019, Guimond2020, Kannan2023}.
-Recently, the nonlinear (multiphoton) regime of chiral quantum optics, which can provide directional many-body resources in quantum communication, metrology, and sensing~\cite{Imoto1985, Nagata2007, Giovannetti2011, Monticone2014, Paulisch2019}, has yielded many interesting proposals~\cite{Chang2014, Dorfman2016, Mahmoodian2018, Prasad2020, Kusmierek2022, Martin2023, Solano2023}.
-For example, due to the interplay of nonlinearity and chiral transport, many-body ordered states of light can be produced in a waveguide~\cite{Mahmoodian2020}.
+{ \textbf{Introduction}} \\ Chiral quantum optics, where light propagates in a preferred direction without back-scattering, is a prerequisite for communication protocols in a scalable cascaded quantum network~\cite{Cirac1997, Mitsch2014, Pichler2015, Lodahl2017, Bernardis2023}.
+Directional photons (serving as flying qubits) can connect remote nodes deterministically~\cite{Guimond2020, Kannan2023}, and underpin unique applications beyond conventional bidirectional networks~\cite{Yao2005,Stannigel2011, Stannigel2012,Vermersch2017, Xiang2017}.
+Recently, the nonlinear (multiphoton) regime of cascaded quantum systems has yielded many interesting proposals~\cite{Chang2014,Mahmoodian2018, Solano2023} for its potential to provide directional many-body resources in quantum communication, metrology, and sensing, with applications spanning from fundamental science to real-world technology~\cite{Nagata2007, YUAN20101, Giovannetti2011,Monticone2014, Paulisch2019,Sheremet2023}.
+For example, due to the interplay of nonlinearity and directional transport, many-body ordered states of light can be produced in a waveguide~\cite{Mahmoodian2020}.
 However, in conventional optical materials, the nonlinearity is ultraweak~\cite{Peyronel2012, Dibyendu2017} and the unidirectional photons are usually uncorrelated.
-Reaching the nonlinear regime of chiral quantum optics is therefore challenging and so far less studied.
+Therefore, constructing nonlinear cascaded quantum networks supporting scalable many-body quantum information processing remains a significant theoretical and experimental challenge, and therefore, has been rarely explored.